 - PUBLIC contains items that can be used by anyone allowed to use this Usage Manager.
 All users can create, edit, and delete items in the PUBLIC folder. - SecureLogix contains the predefined Report Templates, Elements, and Date Ranges provided with your system.
 This folder is read-only-no one can edit or create items in this folder, regardless of user permissions.
-However, you can run and schedule reports from this folder, including specifying a different Retrieval Range for the current case, and you can copy items from this folder to the PUBLIC folder or your user folder, where they become editable. - <user> bears your login username and contains items that belong only to your user account.
-Only you and users with Full Control user permission for Usage Manager can see, create, edit, or delete the items in your user folder.
+However, you can run and schedule reports from this folder, including specifying a different Retrieval Range for the current case, and you can copy items from this folder to the PUBLIC folder or your user folder, where they become editable. - "user" bears your login username and contains items that belong only to your user account.
+Only you can see, create, edit, or delete the items in your user folder.
 Your user folder is empty until you add items to it.